 The purpose of the club is to read, discuss, share and then read some more.
 When students are first learning to be in Book Club, they will need some guidance about how much of the book they will need to read by each discussion point.
 Depending on the book, this could be a chapter or two between each discussion.

-Book Clubs take practice, but they can be very rewarding for students who just want to read.
-Save the guided instruction for the small group instruction while the Book Clubs manage themselves.
-We do not formally assess the work done in Book Clubs.
-Sometimes we eavesdrop on discussions and sometimes we invite the Book Club to host their discussion with us as part do the group.
+Book clubs take practice, but they can be very rewarding for students who just want to read.
+Save the guided instruction for the small group instruction while the book clubs manage themselves.